Andriamanitra/jailCTF2024/README.md

 Interesting side note: If we were able to call [`IO.readlines("|ls")`](https://ruby-doc.org/3.3.5/IO.html#method-c-readlines) that would have already given us arbitrary code execution.
-Unfortunately (for some reason I still do not quite understand, please let me know if you know!) the behavior is different when `#readlines` is called with `super("|ls")` from a subclass, and using the pipe character does **not** do a system call.
+Unfortunately (for some reason I still do not quite understand, please let me know if you do!) the behavior is different when `#readlines` is called with `super("|ls")` from a subclass, and using the pipe character does **not** do a system call.

-After a while a team mate of mine (@Natanaelel) managed to shorten the partial solution to this:
+After a while a team mate of mine ([@Natanaelel](https://github.com/Natanaelel)) managed to shorten the partial solution to this:
 ```rb
 ARGV[0]="flag.txt";[*$<]=>[]
 ```

-It all finally clicked when another team mate (@MeWhenI) posted this (non-working) version in the team chat where we had been discussing the problem:
+It all finally clicked the next morning when another team mate ([@MeWhenI](https://github.com/mewheni)) posted this (non-working) version in the team chat where we had been discussing the problem:
 ```rb
 ARGV[0],=Dir["/srv/app/flag-*.txt"];[*$<]=>[]
 ```
 I had played around with `Dir[]` already the previous day inside my `K` class but seeing it in this context made it click.
 The reason we were not able to use `Dir[]` is because it was lacking an assignment!
-I could just add `||=[]` to change the parser to think of it as a different type (`:OP_ASGN1`).
+I could just add `||=[]` to make the parser see it as a different opcode (`:OP_ASGN1`).

+Final solution code (with comments) in [ruby-on-jails.rb](ruby-on-jails.rb).